TheDegenerateDev5150/IA/SECURITY.md

 ## Reporting a Vulnerability Found Using This Library

-If you discover a vulnerability in a third-party product or service while using `hackingyseguridad-IA`'s methodologies, follow that vendor's responsible disclosure process.
-The [`offensive-reporting`](Skills/utility/offensive-reporting/SKILL.md) skill includes guidance on responsible disclosure, evidence handling, and report writing.
+If you discover a vulnerability in a third-party product or service while using `hackingyseguridad-IA`'s methodologies, follow that vendor's responsible disclosure process. [hackingyseguridad@hackingyseguridad.com](hackingyseguridad@hackingyseguridad.com)

 If the vendor has no published security contact: